CIRCUMCISION – IS IT NECESSARY TODAY?

 Through the forty years in the wilderness, this law was apparently ignored and the issue had to be addressed before Joshua took the people across the Jordan River to settle in the land.

-NEW TESTAMENT SCRIPTURE
+NEW TESTAMENT SCRIPTURES

 Joseph and Mary followed the law with Yahshua.